uptonking/note4yaoo/note-lang-js.md

 - Code executed by setTimeout() is called from an execution context separate from the function from which setTimeout was called.
 The usual rules for setting the this keyword for the called function apply, and if you have not set this in the call or with bind, it will default to the global (or window) object in non-strict mode, or be undefined in strict mode.
 - A common way to solve the problem is to use a wrapper function that sets this to the required value
 - Arrow functions are a possible alternative, too
-- Passing a string instead of a function to setTimeout() has the same associated problems as using `eval`.
+- Passing a string instead of a function to setTimeout() has the same associated problems as using `eval` .
 - A string passed to setTimeout is evaluated in the global context, so local symbols in the context where setTimeout() was called will not be available when the string is evaluated as code.
 - Reasons for delays longer than specified
   - In modern browsers, setTimeout()/setInterval() calls are throttled to a minimum of once every 4 ms when successive calls are triggered due to callback nesting (where the nesting level is at least a certain depth), or after certain number of successive intervals.
       - 4 ms is specified by the HTML5 spec and is consistent across browsers released in 2010 and onward.
 Prior to (Firefox 5.0 / Thunderbird 5.0 / SeaMonkey 2.2), the minimum timeout value for nested timeouts was 10 ms.
-  - To reduce the load (and associated battery usage) from background tabs, timeouts are throttled to firing no more often than once per second (1,000 ms) in inactive tabs.
+  - To reduce the load (and associated battery usage) from background tabs, timeouts are throttled to firing no more often than once per second (1, 000 ms) in inactive tabs.
       - Firefox 50 no longer throttles background tabs if a Web Audio API AudioContext is actively playing sound
   - Since Firefox 55, tracking scripts (e.g. Google Analytics) have been subject to further throttling.
 When running in the foreground, the throttling minimum delay is still 4ms.
 In background tabs, however, the throttling minimum delay is 10 seconds, which comes into effect 30 seconds after a document has first loaded.
   - timeout can also fire later when the page (or the OS/browser itself) is busy with other tasks
       - even though setTimeout was called with a delay of zero, it's placed on a queue and scheduled to run at the next opportunity; not immediately
 - In WebExtension background pages, timers don't work properly.
 This is because background pages don't actually stay loaded all the time: the browser can unload them if they are not being used, and restore them when they are needed
 - Browsers store the delay as a 32-bit signed integer internally.
-This causes an integer overflow when using delays larger than 2,147,483,647 ms (about 24.8 days), resulting in the timeout being executed immediately
+This causes an integer overflow when using delays larger than 2, 147, 483, 647 ms (about 24.8 days), resulting in the timeout being executed immediately
 - clearTimeout
 - setTimeout、setInternal、setImmediate这些方法在浏览器内一般是由浏览器内部实现，而Node.js中，这些方法都是由Timers模块提供的
   - 在Node.js里，这些定时器相关的函数是由基础库实现的，底层通过 C++ 在 libuv 的基础上包裹了一个 timer_wrap 模块，这个模块提供了 Timer 对象，实现了在 runtime 层面的定时功能

 ### setInterval

 - ref
   - https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval
 - 问题